runtools/run/docs/content/reference/resources.md

 ##### @directory

 The `@directory` attribute allows to specify the current directory of a resource.
-The current directory is used to resolve all relative paths.
-By default the current directory is the same directory as the resoure file, but it is sometimes useful to specify another directory.
+The current directory is used to resolve relative paths, and some tools are using it to fetch or install local files (i.e., `"js/npm-dependencies"`).
+By default, the current directory is the same directory as the resource file, but it is sometimes useful to specify another directory.

 Example: